 Highlights from #JournalChat Live

-Join us on 2/28/13 at 5 EST/2 PST for our next session of JournalChat Live.
+Join us next week on 11/3/11 at 4 PM CST/2 PST for the next session of #JournalChat Live.
 Topic is in the section for Pick of the Week.